 - The simulation has a travel log that lists all of the locations you've visited beforehand, so if you want to go back to a particular planet you've found earlier, you can select it from the log to save you a lot of trouble of having to search for it again, given the absurd scale of the universe you're exploring.
 Alternatively, you can also save the planet on your locations list.

-- There's also a filter in the search system, which allows you to single out certain planets and systems within an imputed light-year radius.
+- There's also a filter in the search system, which allows you to single out certain planets and systems within a given light-year radius.
 Very useful for finding habitable planets, black holes, brown dwarfs, and planemos (rogue planets).

 - Applied Phlebotinum: Averted, the simulation uses actual known science.
 Even Faster-Than-Light spaceships are based on the theorically possible Alcubierre Drive.